REVIEW: FICTION, FANTASY, AND YA

 This is a controversial and contemporary realistic fiction about utopia and dystopia.
 The story also includes a clairvoyant touch.
 Some of the issues it deals with are independence, worthy accomplishments, and emotions that are important to young adults.
 The motif includes heroism, exploration, and possibility.

-The psychic connection between Daisy and Edmond is revealed at the beginning of the book.
+The psychic connection between Daisy and

 After a while I was feeling woozy and thought Boy, could I ever use a drink of freezing water to clear my head, and when I looked up Edmond was standing there holding one hand out and in it was a glass of water with ice cubes, and all the time looking at me with his almost smiling look and though I didn't think much about this at the time, I noticed Isaac looking at Edmond in a funny way.